jinai/be-degit-workshop-IdentityServer/exercises/01-ApiAccess-IdentityServer/README.md

 ## Recap

-We now have a working client credentials flow for our Apis using IdentityServer4.
+We now have a working client credentials flow for our Api using IdentityServer4.
 In the next exercise we going to add an signin flow, [here](../02-LoginPage-ImplicitFlow)